metro-mpi/verilator/docs/guide/warnings.rst

             a = b;
             b = 1;
          end

    Ignoring this warning will only suppress the lint check; it will simulate correctly.

-.. option:: ALWNEVER

-   Warning that an `always @*` statement has no variables being read, therefore the event list is empty, and as there are no events to wake the process up, the always will never execute.

-   Faulty example:

-   .. include:: ../../docs/gen/ex_ALWNEVER_faulty.rst

-   Results in:

-   .. include:: ../../docs/gen/ex_ALWNEVER_msg.rst

-   To repair, assuming the intent was to execute the statements at e.g. time zero, instead use an `always_comb` statement.

-   Ignoring this warning will only suppress the lint check; it will simulate correctly.